JunhengH/academic-jeffhao/content/teaching/cs32-spring19.md

 * <span style="color:blue">\[Apr.
 1\]</span> There are no discussion sessions on the first week (Apr.
 5).
 Prof. Smallberg will hold lectures instead.
 Please check the course syllabus.

 * <span style="color:blue">\[Apr.
 3\]</span> [Project 1](http://web.cs.ucla.edu/classes/spring19/cs32/Projects/1/spec.html) is released and due on 11pm on Tuesday, April 9.
 Please check [project requirements](http://web.cs.ucla.edu/classes/spring19/cs32/requirements.html) before you start!

+* <span style="color:blue">\[Apr.
+9\]</span> An LA-led workshop on Using the Debugger Effectively will be held on Thursday, April 11, from 5:00 to 6:00 in 289 Engr VI.
+Materials will be added in "LA Workshops"!

 **Discussion Materials:**